Generating sets and representability for symplectic capacities: Main results and applications

 the sets of generalized and normalized capacities on $\CCC$.
-If $\CCC$ is a symplectic category then we call a (generalized/ normalized) capacity on $\CCC$ also a \emph{(generalized/ normalized) symplectic capacity}. \end{defi} \begin{xpl}[embedding capacities] \textnormal{ Let $\CCC=(\OO,\M)$ be a $(m,k)$-form-category and $(M,\om)$ an object of $\Om^{m,k}$.
-We define $\OO_0$ as in \eqref{eq:OO0} and the \emph{domain-embedding capacity for $(M,\om)$ on $\CCC$} to be the map
+If $\CCC$ is a symplectic category then we call a (generalized/ normalized) capacity on $\CCC$ also a \emph{(generalized/ normalized) symplectic capacity}. \end{defi} \begin{xpl}[embedding capacities] \textnormal{Let $\CCC=(\OO,\M)$ be an $(m,k)$-form category and $(M,\om)$ an object of $\Om^{m,k}$.
+We define $\OO_0$ as in \eqref{eq:OO0} and the \emph{domain-embedding capacity for $(M,\om)$ on $\CCC$} to be the function